Shōbara: Climate

 Shōbara has a humid subtropical climate (Köppen climate classification Cfa) characterized by cool to mild winters and hot, humid summers.
 The average annual temperature in Shōbara is 12.7 C. The average annual rainfall is 1488.8 mm with July as the wettest month.
 The temperatures are highest on average in August, at around 25.0 C, and lowest in January, at around 1.0 C. The highest temperature ever recorded in Shōbara was 38.1 C on 5 August 2021; the coldest temperature ever recorded was -18.5 C on 26 February 1991.

 Demographics

 Per Japanese census data, the population of Shōbara in 2020 is 33,633 people.
 Shōbara has been conducting censuses since 1920.

+History

+The Shōbara area is part of ancient Bingo Province.
+During the Edo Period, it was part of the holdings of Hiroshima Domain.
+Following the Meiji restoration, the village of Shōbara was established within Mikami District, Hiroshima with the creation of the modern municipalities system on April 1, 1889.
+Mikami District became part of Hiba District, Hiroshima on October 1, 1898 at which time Shōbara was raised to town status.
+On March 31, 1954 Shōbara merged with the villages of Takamura, Honda, Shikinobu, Yamauchi-Higashi, Yamauchi-Nishi, and Yamauchi-Kita and was raised to city status.